amyleadem/amyleadem.github.io/index.md

     <div>
       <section aria-label="personal introduction">
         <h2>Hello!</h2>
-        <p>My name is Amy Leadem and I am a senior front-end developer with 15 years of experience in design and development.</p>
+        <p>My name is Amy Leadem and I am a senior front-end developer with 15 years of experience in UI design and development, including six years in design systems.</p>
-        <p>I am a systems thinker who is especially passionate about working in design systems, building well-documented and accessible code, and building thoughtful products for downstream teams.</p>
+        <p>I am a systems thinker who is passionate about working in design systems, building well-documented and accessible code, and building thoughtful products for downstream teams.</p>
       </section>
       <nav aria-labelledby="in-page-nav">
         <h3 id="in-page-nav">On this page</h3>